4 Pitfalls I Hit Upgrading pnpm v10 to v11 — A Summary of Fixes for Docker and CI Environments

 Even after fixing the two issues above, pnpm install inside Docker was still failing in some cases.

-The cause was that when pnpm v11 detects an unpermitted postinstall script, it interactively prompts you to decide whether to allow it.
-Since there's no TTY during a Docker build, this prompt either hangs or causes an error.
+The cause was that when pnpm v11 detects an unauthorized postinstall script, it interactively prompts whether to allow it.
+Since there's no TTY during a Docker build, this prompt either hangs or errors out.

-Fix: Setting ENV CI=true puts pnpm into non-interactive mode, where it follows the allowBuilds configuration without showing any prompts.
+Solution: Setting ENV CI=true puts pnpm into non-interactive mode, so it behaves according to the allowBuilds configuration without showing any prompts.

 FROM node:24-slim